AI Pose Analysis and Kinematic Profiling of Range-of-Motion Variations in Resistance Training: Data and Methodology

 Conceptually, the fixed-effect terms quantify the overall difference between ROM conditions after adjusting for sex, which has been previously shown to influence performance outcomes \citep[e.g.,][]{mc2021, Nuzzo_2022}.
-The participant-level random intercepts and slopes capture individual variability in both baseline performance and responsiveness to the pROM condition, reflecting that participants may differ not only in their innate abilities, but also in how their performance changes across ROM conditions.
-Similarly, exercise-level random intercepts and slopes allow the magnitude of the pROM effect to vary across exercises.
-This crossed random-effects specification appropriately partitions the total variance into within-participant, between-participant, and between-exercise components, thereby accounting for the repeated-measures nature and crossed design of the study.
-The inclusion of inverse-variance weights further ensures that exercises or participants with more precise performance estimates (e.g., based on a greater number of repetitions or lower measurement error) exert greater influence on the estimation of fixed and random effects.
+The participant-level random intercepts and slopes capture individual variability in both baseline performance and responsiveness to the pROM condition, reflecting that participants may differ not only in their innate abilities but also in how their performance changes due to the treatment.
+Similarly, exercise-level random intercepts and slopes allow the magnitude of the pROM effect to vary across exercises, reflecting the diversity of upper-body movements that may be included in a training program \citep{jefitExerciseDatabase}.
+In addition, modeling the pose estimation pipeline as a random effect captures algorithmic variability in the measurement process.
+Consequently, \eqref{meta_regress} partitions the total variance into within-participant, between-participant, between-exercise, and between-pipeline components, thereby accounting for the repeated-measures structure of the original experimental design and the variability introduced by using multiple deep learning architectures.
+The inclusion of inverse-variance weights further ensures that observations with more precise performance estimates (e.g., derived from a larger number of repetitions or lower measurement error) exert greater influence on the estimation of the fixed and random effects.

-To confirm the robustness of our findings, we systematically compared alternative plausible formulations of the meta-regression model.
-Specifically, we assessed models that varied in their random-effects structure, including those that (i) only incorporated participant-level random intercepts; (ii) only included exercise-level random intercepts; and (iii) allowed random slopes for the pROM condition at either the exercise or participant levels only.
-We found that, in addition to being theoretically justifiable, \eqref{meta_regress} was the best-fitting model as it achieved the lowest Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) values \citep{pinheiro2000mixed}.
+To assess confidence in the chosen empirical specification, we compared several alternatives to Model~\eqref{meta_regress}.
+In particular, we evaluated models that (i) included only random intercepts; and (ii) employed different covariance structures, including specifications allowing correlations between intercept and slope effects \citep{viechtbauer2015package}.
+Model~\eqref{meta_regress} was retained because it provided the best balance of fit and parsimony, achieving the lowest AIC and BIC values while avoiding poorly identified covariance parameters \citep{pinheiro2000mixed}.
+Importantly, fixed-effect estimates were qualitatively consistent across specifications, including models with different covariance structures and those omitting the pose estimation pipeline as a random effect.